openhab/openhab-addons/bundles/org.openhab.binding.mybmw/README.md

 Please note **this isn't a real-time binding**.
 If a door is opened the state isn't transmitted and changed immediately.
-This isn't a flaw in the binding itself because the state in BMW's own ConnectedDrive App is also updated with some delay.
+This isn't a flaw in the binding itself because the state in BMW's own MyBMW App is also updated with some delay.

 ## Supported Things